NickG-Math/C4-Homology/README.md

 Mid Generator verified: usigma^4*bar(ulambda^2)
 ```

-There's no reason to waste time checking the bottom level generators as that just involves the *nonequivariant* homology of spheres.
+There's no reason to check the bottom level generators as that just involves the *nonequivariant* homology of spheres.

 To check the rest of the tables run any of the following